tengcharmaine/tp/docs/UserGuide.md

 `domain` name constraints:
 * Made up of domain labels separated by periods.
-* End with a domain label at least 2 characters long
+* End with a domain label at least 2 characters long.
-* Have each domain label start and end with alphanumeric characters
+* Have each domain label start and end with alphanumeric characters.
 * Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.